 Leading a church can be hard work, and ensuring sustainable funding is only one piece of the puzzle.
-In tough times, just remember why you do what you do— to share the Good News and further the mission of the Church.
+In tough times, remember why you do what you do— to share the Good News and further the Church’s mission.

 For more information on mobile church giving and other powerful church tools, take a look at the resources below:

 - 99+ Awesome Church Fundraising Ideas For Your Congregation.
 Pairing text-to-tithe with unique fundraising ideas is a great way to earn more money for your church.
 Here are some of our favorites!

 - 15+ Best Church Software Solutions for Virtual Success.
 A big part of establishing effective church practices is dependent on the church software at your disposal.
 Check out Double the Donation’s list of top providers.